MikeHopley/ftl-ships-guide/index.md

 ## Other strategies

-### Weapons buffer
+<h3 id="weapons-buffer">Weapons buffer</h3>

 Consider Kestrel C, Federation A and B, and Slug C. These ships start with both shields and weapons-2.
 They also can have trouble with enemies getting away.

-This presents an interesting choice: do you spend 25 scrap upgrading weapons before shields?
+This presents a choice: do you spend 25 scrap upgrading weapons before shields?

 It’s hard to be sure what is correct, but I *think* the shield upgrades are safer overall.
 I could easily be wrong about this!